-The mission of the Jim Collins Foundation is to provide financial assistance to transgender people for gender-affirming surgeries.
+The mission of the Jim Collins Foundation is to provide financial assistance to transgender people for gender-confirming surgeries.
 The Jim Collins Foundation recognizes that not every transgender person needs or wants surgery to achieve a healthy transition.
 But for those who do, gender-affirming surgeries are an important step in their transition to being their true selves.
 However, access to gender-affirming surgery is impossible for most.
 Discrimination against transgender people is so prevalent that many transgender people struggle to survive, never mind save for surgery costs.
 Even for those who have health insurance, coverage is systematically denied.
 Many insurance policies contain a “Transsexual Exclusion Clause” which excludes all medical procedures related to a person’s transgender status.
 For many transgender people, access to surgery is out of reach.

 The Jim Collins Foundation raises money to fund gender-affirming surgeries for those transgender people who need surgery to live a healthy life, but have no ability to pay for it themselves.
 We recognize that for those people who require surgery for a healthy gender transition, lack of access to surgery may result in hopelessness, depression, and sometimes, suicide.
 The Jim Collins Foundation is a community-based initiative promoting the self-determination and empowerment of all transgender people.
 Dru Levasseur and Tony Ferraiolo are available for speaking engagements.